GerHobbelt/uni-algo/README.md

 that uses DUCET (Default Unicode Collation Element Table) to sort code points in the correct order instead of sorting them in code point order as a simple comparison function does.
-Case insensitive version of the algorithm is based on Default Caseless Matching.
+The case insensitive version of the algorithm is based on Default Caseless Matching.

 And a very simple search algorithm that is based on Default Caseless Matching.